hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-birth-length-intro.md

 profile:

 -   Query for Birth Length of the baby patient
--   Record Birth Legth of the baby patient
+-   Record Birth Length of the baby patient

 ##### Mandatory Data Elements and Terminology